ncats/services/docs/socket-apis.md

 The `Services` package has a configuration value for establishing socket communication between other LabShare packages using `Services`.
 In other words, `Services` can act as both a server and a client using sockets.
-Add the host names and the Socket.IO package namespaces to the list of socket connections in `Socket.Connections`:
+Add the host names and the Socket.IO package namespaces to the list of socket connections in `connections`:

 Example: